-Throughout your degree you complete approximately 1,000 hours of clinical placement in ambulance services, hospitals, mental health institutions and community or primary health centres.
+Throughout your degree you complete approximately 1,000 hours of clinical placement in ambulance services, hospitals, mental health institutions and community or primery health centres.
 These placements require you to be mobile and work shifts.
+Scan this QR code for details about courses, where your study could lead, and stories about our great graduates and students.